Accreditation of BMJ Learning

 Modules on the BMJ Learning website are peer reviewed, up to date, and evidence based.
 As such, they are accredited by colleges, associations, and authorities from around the world.

-When you print or save a certificate after completing a learning module, you can choose which accredititing organisation you would like to appear on the certiificate.
+When you print or save a certificate after completing a learning module, you can choose which accrediting organisation you would like to appear on the certificate.
 This allows you to demonstrate that you have met the CPD/CME requirements applicable to you.

 If your local college or association is not listed below, please contact them to request that they accredit BMJ Learning.
-Alternatively, you can send their details to email@example.com, and we will contact them to request CME/CPD accreditation.
+Alternatively, you can send their details through this page and we will contact them to request CME/CPD accreditation.

 Australian Practice Nurses Association